POLYCYSTIC OVARIAN SYNDROME (PCOS) & METABOLIC HEALTH

 Some individuals are diagnosed later when patterns become clearer.

-Even after menopause, underlying metabolic features of PCOS may persist and continue to influence long-term health.
+Even after menopause, underlying metabolic features of PCOS/PMOS may persist and continue to influence long-term health.

 Treatment is individualized based on symptoms, goals, and metabolic profile.